Glaze VS Wax Over Chalk Paint

 What is Chalk Paint?

+Chalk paint is made of a mixture of chalk, pigment, and binder that results in a chalky finish.
 Unlike traditional paint, it is intentionally formulated to have a textured and weathered look once dry, though you can create a smooth brush free look with it as well.

-One of the biggest advantages of using chalk paint is its ease of use.
+One of its biggest advantages is how convenient and easy it is to use.
 Chalk paint companies say that it does not require any sanding or priming before application, and dries quickly.
+As an added bonus, it comes in a wide range of colors and can be further customized with different finishes.

-Chalk paint is particularly favored by furniture painters who want to complete their projects in a timely fashion without spending too much time on the preparation or finishing stages.
+It is particularly favored by furniture painters who want to complete their projects in a timely fashion without spending too much time on the preparation or finishing stages.

 How to Chalk Paint Furniture

-If you want your chalk paint to last a long time and not get messed up too easily, you need to put something on top of it to protect it.
+If you want it to last a long time and not get messed up too easily, you need to put something on top of it to protect it.
+You can choose either wax or polyurethane for this.
+Without that protection, you’ll need to touch up your chalk paint pretty often.
+Check out more of the best topcoats for painting furniture here.

 Glaze Over Chalk Paint

-Glazing over chalk paint is an easy and efficient way to add depth, texture, and character to furniture pieces.
+Glazing is an easy and efficient way to add depth, texture, and character to furniture pieces.
+It provides a protective layer that makes the piece more durable while adding a unique look.

 Pros:

-- Does not involve wax – I don’t like waxing chalk paint, and how it feels, how it dries or holds up on furniture
+• Does not involve wax – I don’t like waxing chalk paint, and how it feels, how it dries, or holds up on furniture

 Cons: